dappre/jenkins-lib-lazy/README.md

 Only the two first have to be used in the Jenkinsfile.
 The others are either dependencies or optional.

+## Requirements

+- Jenkins v2.89+ on Linux (Mac should work, but not 'pure' Windows because depending on shell)
+- Docker 1.12.6+ to use lazyDocker

 ## Usage